Frequently Asked Questions

 How many notifications will I receive after a power loss?

-You will receive a total of 4 in 20 minute intervals.
+You will receive a total of 6 in 20 minute intervals up to 1 hour.
 You will be able to input up to 3 cell phone numbers and up to 3 email addresses to simultaneously receive those notifications.
-Of course, if power is restored in the meantime, you will be notified of that once and all notifications will stop
+Of course, if power is restored in the meantime, you will be notified of that once and all notifications will stop.

 If my GFI trips, can I reset it remotely?